uabrc/uabrc.github.io/docs/data_management/storage.md

 ### How Do I Request Shared Storage?

 To request shared Project Storage or Long-Term Storage, please contact [Support](../help/support.md).
-To ensure prompt allocation of Shared Storage, please follow the guidelines below.
+To ensure prompt allocation of Shared Storage, please follow the guidelines below:

 - Requests must be made to <support@listserv.uab.edu> or via the [AskIT HelpDesk](https://www.uab.edu/it/home/).
 - Requests must come from one of the proposed owners (a Lab PI, a Research Core director, or both)
 - The role of Lab PI entitles a person to a project space for that lab
 - The role of Research Core director entitles a person to a project space for that core.
-If one person has both roles, they may have two shared Storages, one for each role.
+If one person has both roles, they may have two shared Storage spaces, one for each role.
-- All proposed owners must have created their [Research Computing accounts](../account_management/cheaha_account.md) at the time the request is made.
+- All proposed owners must have created their [Research Computing accounts](../account_management/cheaha_account.md) at the time of the request.

 Please provide the following information.
 Missing information can delay allocation of Shared Storage as we either look up the information, or ask followup questions.

-- **Responsible Party/Owner:** The BlazerID of the person claiming reponsibility for what happens and what is stored in the space.
+- **Responsible Party/Owner:** The BlazerID of the person claiming responsibility for what happens and what is stored in the space.
 Typically this would be a Principal Investigator (PI) or a Core Director.
     - Multiple responsible parties are allowed.
     - We need one person declared as "primary" owner.
 This person will be the literal owner (in the Linux sense) for Project Storage.
 - **Members:** A list of BlazerIDs of people to give access to the space.
 (Note: this only applies to Project Storage.
 LTS access controls are managed differently.)